 Fine Arts 258

-The University of Wyoming Department of Music is lead by a faculty of nationally-recognized educators, performers and scholars engaging some of the nation's most promising young artists in a collaboration that explores what is possible within the field of music today.
+The University of Wyoming Department of Music is led by a faculty of nationally-recognized educators, performers, and scholars engaging some of the nation's most promising young artists in a collaboration that explores what is possible within the field of music today.

-All Music majors and Music minors must audition to be admitted to the Music program.
+All Music majors and Music minors must audition in order to be admitted to the Music program.

 Priority for scholarships is given to high performing new and transfer students who declare a music major.
 Talented non-majors are also encouraged to apply for a scholarship.
 Scholarship awards may be up to full tuition and lesson fees.

 Scholarship recipients are expected to perform in two designated music department ensembles every semester, and must enroll for private lessons in the music department.

 Live auditions are strongly encouraged.
 In lieu of a live audition, students may submit a high-quality video (DVD, VHS) or sound recording (CD, audiocassette tape) for consideration (video is preferred).